-1996 – 1999 Ben came back and became the Chief Operating Officer (COO) of INNOVATIVE TECHNOLOGIES UNLIMITED whose office was located at Tektite Bldg., Ortigas Ave., Pasig City.
-Prior to his return to his loved profession, the broadcast media, Ben traveled a lot, in Asia and the USA because of the nature of his job marketing extrusion technology for the Philippine market.
+Year 1996 to 1999, Ben came back and became the Chief Operating Officer (COO) of Innovative Technologies Unlimited at Tektite Building, Ortigas Avenue, Pasig City.
+Prior to his return to his loved profession, the broadcast media, Ben traveled a lot in Asia and the USA because of the nature of his job – marketing extrusion technology for the Philippine market.

 1997 – Ben, the brain behind “Philippine’s Most Wanted” on TV.
 This show was patterned after “America’s Most Wanted.”
 Originally launched on PTV4, but eventually went into format evolution and expanded from TV to radio – DZXL.
 Ben co-hosted both on TV and radio with his brother, Raffy Tulfo.
 Philippine’s Most Wanted was a production of Emerald Media where Ben was initially the executive producer on its early stages.
 Ben stayed for a year and eventually left, leaving his brother Raffy going solo.